caviale di melanzane: an eggplant dip

 We have that in Sicily too!

-They call it eggplant caviar, cause we always want to give a gourmet touch to our food ;-).
+Italians call this eggplant dip “eggplant caviar”, cause we always want to give a gourmet touch to our food ;-).
 No, really, it’s because traditionally you mash, not blend, the eggplant, and its resulting seeds may look like caviar pearls.

 You can dip veggies in it, or you can spread it on hot, toasted bruschetta.
 You can add a tasty layer to your sandwich, or you can season pasta!